israe44/israe44/README.md

-# 💫 About Me:
+#  About Me:
-Hi, I'm a full-stack web developer who just enjoys building stuff from the ground.
+Hello, I'm Israe a full-stack developer who just enjoys building stuff from the ground.